klho/hypoct/doc/tutorial.rst

 >>> trav = tree.search(x)

 where ``x`` is the set of points to search for.
 The output ``trav`` is an array that records the tree traversal history for each point: the node containing the point ``x[:,i]`` at level ``j`` has index ``trav[i,j]``; if no such node exists, then ``trav[i,j] = 0``.
 By default, the tree is traversed fully from top to bottom.
 To limit the maximum tree depth searched, use the keyword ``mlvl``.

+If we have a tree on elements, then we can also attach a size to each point using the keyword ``siz``.
+Each node in the tree traversal array, if it exists, must fully contain the point based on its size.
+The default is ``siz=0``.

 This command requires that child and geometry data have already been generated; if this is not the case, then this is done automatically.